BenjaminBurton/terraformDocker/README.md

 - $`terraform apply`

-> Now apply the configuration again, this time overriding the default container name by passing in a variable using the -var flag.
+ Now apply the configuration again, this time overriding the default container name by passing in a variable using the `-var flag`.
 Terraform will update the container's name attribute with the new name.
 Respond to the confirmation prompt with yes.

 - $`terraform apply -var "container_name=YetAnotherName"`

 # Query Data with Outputs

-> Ensure that your configuration matches this, and that you have initialized your configuration in the learn-terraform-docker-container directory.
+ Ensure that your configuration matches this, and that you have initialized your configuration in the terraform-docker-container directory.

 - $`terraform init`

-> Apply the configuration before continuing this tutorial.
-Respond to the confirmation prompt with a yes.
+ Apply the configuration before continuing this tutorial.
+Respond to the confirmation prompt with a `yes`.

 - $`terraform apply`

 # Output Docker container configuration

-> Create a file called outputs.tf in your learn-terraform-docker-container directory.
+ Create a file called outputs.tf in your terraform-docker-container directory.

-Add the configuration below to outputs.tf to define outputs for your container's ID and the image ID.
+Add the configuration below to `outputs.tf` to define outputs for your container's ID and the image ID.

 ```js
 output "container_id" {